 A 3-month food supply is where emergency preparedness becomes genuinely serious.
 It protects against job loss, supply chain disruptions, extended natural disasters, or regional crises that stretch well past the 72-hour or 2-week window.
+FEMA's national preparedness program encourages households to build toward long-term food resilience well beyond the 72-hour baseline.
 It's also where the planning gets more complex — so this guide breaks it down methodically, starting with the math.

 Start with your household's daily calorie requirement.
 A single adult at 2,000 calories/day needs: